tylercchase/Spring2021CS372CodeReviewPractice/README.md

-# Spring2020CS372CodeReviewPractice
+# Spring2021CS372CodeReviewPractice
 Some code to perform a code review on.

 Instructions:
-One person in your group should fork this repository and add the others as collaborators.
-Then you can (if you wish) practice with the GitHub tools (like commenting) for code review.
-Or you can just use it as an easy way to look at the files you are reviewing.
+Read the instructions PDF and review the code in this repository.

+If you wish to practice with the github code review tools, you will need to have these files as a pull request.
+To do so, one person in your group should fork this repository and add the others as collaborators.
+Then they should commit minor changes to the source files (a comment line "added to make pull request" would be sufficient) and create a pull request from that commit.
+Then the project collaborators will be able to review the new pull request.